kchemorion/SwiftHierarchy/README.md

-Sure, here's the updated README.md file with explanations for each file in the repository:

 # SwiftHierarchy

 This README provides an overview of a Bash script designed to upload files to an object storage system while mimicking a hierarchical folder structure based on a given prefix.